rob-murray/ferver/README.md

 #### Download a file

-Files are available via their index in the list, e.g. `http://localhost:4567/files/:id`
+Files are available via their zero based index in the list, e.g. `http://localhost:4567/files/:id`

 For example to download file appearing third in the list displayed earlier, request `http://localhost:4567/files/2`